cloudkj/llayer/README.md

 graph LR
     User

-    subgraph Read
+    subgraph READ
-        prompt
+        ll-read
         History
-        compact
+        ll-context
     end

-    subgraph Eval
+    subgraph EVAL
-        invoke
+        ll-eval
-        dispatch
+        ll-dispatch
         Model
         Tools
     end

-    subgraph Print
+    subgraph PRINT
-        extract
+        ll-print
     end

-    User -->|read| prompt
+    User -->|read| ll-read
-    prompt -->|append| History
+    ll-read -->|append| History
-    History -->|pipe| compact
+    History -->|pipe| ll-context
-    compact -->|pipe| invoke
+    ll-context -->|pipe| ll-eval
-    invoke -->|append| History
+    ll-eval -->|append| History
-    invoke -->|pipe| dispatch
+    ll-eval -->|pipe| ll-dispatch
-    dispatch <-->|call|Tools
+    ll-dispatch <-->|call|Tools
-    dispatch -->|append| History
+    ll-dispatch -->|append| History
-    invoke -->|pipe| extract
+    ll-eval -->|pipe| ll-print
-    invoke <-->|http| Model
+    ll-eval <-->|http| Model
-    extract -->|print| User
+    ll-print -->|print| User

-    style prompt fill:#4A90E2
+    style ll-read fill:#4A90E2
-    style compact fill:#4A90E2
+    style ll-context fill:#4A90E2
-    style invoke fill:#4A90E2
+    style ll-eval fill:#4A90E2
-    style dispatch fill:#4A90E2
+    style ll-dispatch fill:#4A90E2
-    style extract fill:#4A90E2
+    style ll-print fill:#4A90E2
 ```

 The `agent` script combines the standalone components to form a read-eval-print loop (REPL) that largely resembles an AI agent:

-1. `prompt` for user input and append a corresponding event to the history file.
+1. `ll-read` user input and append a corresponding event to the history file.
-2. `compact` history to produce the model context and `invoke` the model.
+2. Build `ll-context` from history to produce the model context and `ll-eval` the model.
-3. If necessary, `dispatch` to supported tools and appends the result to the history, then repeat step 2.
+3. If necessary, `ll-dispatch` to supported tools and append the result to the history; repeat step 2.
-4. Append model output as events to history and `extract` and display user-facing messages.
+4. Append model output as events to history then `ll-print` to display messages to the user.

 Implementation
 --------------